pangoker/ddoser/README.md

  A few ads may appear first, then you can proceed to use it

  ddoser tool:https://stresstest3.netlify.app/

+Use a VPS browser—the stronger your VPS, the greater the attack power will be

 # Keep the attack page open in background and dont change browser tab becuase attack stops.